josina1234/docs/raspberry_pi_4b_setup/pre_boot_configuration.rst

 .. attention:: Please replace the password in the :file:`wpa_supplicant.conf` with the correct one!

+To enable output during boot process if connected via serial console, disable using a splash screen via the Plymouth module, by editing :file:`boot/cmdline.txt`.
+Remove :code:`splash` and :code:`plymouth.ignore-serial-consoles`.

 Also change your hostname before the first boot, by editing :file:`etc/hosts` and :file:`etc/hostname` on the :file:`rootfs` partition of the SD card.
 Replace the default hostname :file:`raspberrypi` with the new hostname.
 Naming scheme is :file:`hippo-main-nn` for the Raspberry Pi connected with the FCU and :file:`hippo-buddy-nn` if it is the secondary Raspberry Pi.
 Replace :file:`nn` by a two digit long number with leading zero.